 Medial branch nerves, located near facet joints, transmit pain signals from the facet joints to your brain.
 In other words, these nerves tell the brain when a facet joint has been injured.

 Lumbar facet joint pain is a result of injury, either to the cartilage inside the joint or the connecting ligaments surrounding the joint.

 Pain from an injured lumbar facet joint may range from muscle tension to more severe pain.
 Depending on which facet joint is affected, the pain may occur in an area from your lower back down to your buttocks.
 The diagram shows areas of pain usually associated with lumbar facet injuries.

 How Do I Know If I Have Lumbar Facet Pain?

-Common tests such as x-rays or MRIs may not always show if a facet joint is causing your pain.
+If you have pain in one or more of these areas, and it has lasted longer than two months, you may have lumbar facet pain.
+Common tests such as x-rays or MRIs may not always show if a facet joint is the reason for your pain.

 How Long Can I Expect Pain Relief?

 Nerves regenerate after an RFA, but how long this takes varies.
 Your pain may or may not return when the nerves regenerate.
 If it does, another RFA can be done.